Empowering the Child

 We persuade parents not to discuss their child negatively with anyone, especially within the child’s hearing.
 Such discussions should occur on a need-to-know basis, such as with a teacher or doctor.
 We also persuade parents and teachers to also talk about the positives, though it’s important that praise is real and truthful.

-Ignore the behaviors that you want to extinguish, and praise the behaviours you want to maintain and develop.
+Ignore the behaviors that you want to extinguish, and praise the behaviors you want to maintain and develop.
 We use the phrase ‘catch them being good’.
 It’s really important for a child to think “Yes, I can”.